-(g) Financial Assets
+(h) Financial Assets

-The investment in the LGPS asset pool, Border to Coast Pensions Partnership (BCPP), is valued at transaction price, i.e. cost, as an appropriate estimate of fair value.
+Equity shares in the LGPS asset pool, Border to Coast Pensions Partnership (BCPP), are valued at transaction price, i.e. cost, as an appropriate estimate of fair value.
 All other assets are included in the Net Assets Statement on a fair value basis as at the reporting date.
 An asset is recognised in the Net Assets Statement on the date the Fund becomes party to the contractual acquisition of the asset.
-From this date any gains or losses arising from the fair value of the asset are recognised by the Fund.
+From this date any gains or losses arising from changes in the fair value of the asset are recognised in the Fund Account.

-If valuations are not available at the reporting date, as is the case for private debt and infrastructure investments, the latest available valuation is adjusted for cashflows in the intervening period.
+If valuations at the reporting date are not yet available, as may be the case for private debt and infrastructure investments, the latest available valuation is adjusted for cashflows in the intervening period.